-Barebarics makes foot shaped shoes with a modern chunky design and a more durable zero drop sole than we’ve seen from a barefoot shoe brand.
 They are the perfect solution for someone who wants zero drop and a wide toe box, but doesn’t want an ultra thin sole!
-Whether that’s because of your life situation or because you are still transitioning to barefoot shoes, Barebarics is a reliable solution.
+Whether that’s for foot comfort or because you are still transitioning to barefoot shoes, Barebarics is a reliable solution.

 Get To Know Barebarics

-$159-179 | Sizes EU 36-47 | 6-10mm Stack Heigh | Vegan | Ships from EU
+Sizes EU 36-47 | 6-10mm Stack Height | Vegan & Leather Options | Ships from EU or US

 Code ANYASREVIEWS gets you 5% off full-priced Barebarics at any time.

 Barebarics is a new barefoot shoe brand created by Be Lenka (a long time favorite brand of mine).
-All Barebarics shoes are vegan and designed with an urban setting in mind – both in their distinctly urban style and extremely abrasion resistant outsole.
+Barebarics shoes are designed with an urban setting in mind – both in their distinctly urban style and extremely abrasion resistant outsole.
 Never before has a naturally shaped toe box and zero drop sole been combined with such durability and style, it is an exciting step forward.
 Concrete jungle inhabitants, this is the brand for you!

 Sizing & Fit